Ebrach Abbey: Heart-burials of the Bishops of Würzburg

-Prison
+Prison and contemporary use

 Since 1851 part of the premises has served as a prison (Justizvollzugsanstalt Ebrach) and since 1958 as a young offenders' institution.
+The church is open to the public.
+A museum and some parts of the abbey buildings can still be visited on guided tours of the prison area.

 Description

 Church

 Ebrach Abbey is a classical example of early Gothic Cistercian architecture.
 It is a three-aisled cruciform basilica.
 The transept ends in the east at four chapels, another twelve surround the choir.
 The exterior today mostly retains its original appearance (although a wooden tower was added in 1716), but the interior was significantly changed in the 18th century.

 The late 13th-century west façade features a Gothic portal flanked by statues of the patrons Mary and John the Evangelist, added in 1648/9.
-Above the portal is a large rose window (ca. 1280), with a diameter of 7.6 meters, inspired by the north window of Notre Dame de Paris.
+Above the portal is a large rose window (ca. 1280), with a diameter of 7.6 meters, inspired by the north window of Notre-Dame de Paris.
 The original window is today in the Bavarian National Museum, but the replica is a very close copy.

 The interior of the church was changed in the later 18th century, in French Neoclassical style.
 Materno Bossi created the stucco designs.
 He added Corithian columns, a Neoclassical sill and covered the Gothic vaulting rib with stucco garlands.
 Walls and ceiling were covered by white and yellow stucco.
 Stucco reliefs show scenes from the life of Jesus (nave) and from the life of Bernard of Clairvaux (choir).
 Oil paintings on the walls of the side aisles show saints or beatified members of the Cistercian order.

 The altars were made by Bossi from stucco resembling marble.
 The statues adorning them were made by Johann Peter Alexander Wagner.
 The towering high altar features a 17th-century painting showing the Assumption of Mary, based on an earlier picture by Peter Paul Rubens.
 The tabernacle shows figures of Saint Peter, John the Evangelist, Bernard of Clairvaux and Edmund of Canterbury by Wagner.

 The choir contains stalls carved with wood and alabaster scenes from the life of Jesus.
 Above the stalls, both sides are occupied by the organ.
 The Rococo wrought-iron lattice that once divided the choir from the nave (made in 1743 by Marx Gattinger) was dismantled after the church was transformed into a parish church and the central piece was reinstalled beneath the organ gallery at the church entrance.
 This gallery dates from 1704 and the organ, by J. Ph.
 Seuffert, was added in 1743 (Rococo carvings by A. Gutmann).